mssalkhalifah/RE2DFA/README.md

 # RE2DFA
 This project is part of a larger project made for the course CS445 Compiler at Imam Mohammad Ibn Saud Islamic University.
-The goal of this program is to transform regular definition into Deterministic-Finite Automata.
+The goal of this program is to transform regular expression into a Deterministic-Finite Automata.
 Requires Java 11+.
 ## How to use
 1. Download from <a href="https://github.com/mssalkhalifah/RE2DFA/releases/tag/1.0.0">releases</a>.
 2. Place it anywhere on your computer.